 - Amputations: crush impact or surgical loss of a limb

-- Multiple fractures: pelvis, spine, or skull
+- Multiple bone fractures: pelvis, spine, or skull

 - Internal organ damage: permanent loss of function